Brat and It's Completely Different but Also Still Brat: Critical reception

+The album received rave reviews from music critics.
 The review aggregator site AnyDecentMusic? compiled 8 reviews and gave the album an average of 8.4 out of 10.

-Concluding the review for AllMusic, Heather Phares declared, "Much more than a victory lap, brat and it's completely different but also still brat enriches the Brat listening experience and the understanding of Charli XCX's artistry.
+Concluding the review for AllMusic, Heather Phares declared, "Much more than a victory lap, Brat and It's Completely Different but Also Still Brat enriches the Brat listening experience and the understanding of Charli XCX's artistry.
 Fans know she's deserved this level of acclaim for years, but the creativity and generosity on display here is more proof that it's high time mainstream finally caught up to her."

 Caitlin Chatterton of Clash awarded the album a score of 9 out of 10, praising its innovative sound and artistic direction.
 Rachel Aroesti from The Guardian described it as a testament to Charli XCX's "unstoppable" creative phase, giving the album a perfect score of 5 out of 5.

 Writing for Rolling Stone, Rob Sheffield expressed that "the Brat remix isn't just a piece of promo product—it's an ass-kicking party album in its own right", extending the phenomenon of "Brat Summer" into autumn.
 Similarly, Slant Magazines Sal Cinquemani felt XCX created a "self-reflexive reaction to her success with a companion piece that's just as relevant—and just as reflective of the zeitgeist—as its parent album.

 The Daily Telegraph gave a mostly positive review, highlighting the star power of the album's many collaborators, but questioned if the myriad features was a "cynical marketing ploy [...] designed to go viral".